minagawah/face-detection-sample/README.md

 [ducks](https://github.com/erikras/ducks-modular-redux)
 came out, it was a life saver.
 With [ducks](https://github.com/erikras/ducks-modular-redux),
-the project structure were no longer messy, and files for Redux states became cleaner.
+files in my projects were no longer messy.

 Back at that time, I was also looking for
 FP way of implementing React apps.